rhysmeister/rhysmeister.github.io/_posts/2025-02-01-kubernetes-cka-cmd-shortcuts.md

   - cka
 ---

-Run these commands in your shell to make them available to you...
+Run these commands in your shell to make them available (or put in [.bashrc](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux))...

 | Command   Example | Description |
 |--------|---------|---------|-------------|